openshift/installer/Documentation/install/vmware/vmware-terraform.md

 $ cd build/${CLUSTER}/
 ```

-Edit the parameters with your VMware infrastructure details.
+Edit the parameters with details of the VMware infrastructure.
 View all of the [VMware][vmware] specific options and [the common Tectonic variables][vars].

 ## Deploy the cluster